cloud-ark/kubeplus/README.rst

 **3) Create Application Platform as Code (by application developer)**

-Kubernetes application developers can create/delete/update/list the newly added custom resources by using kubectl CLI:
+Kubernetes application developers can create/delete/update/list the newly added custom resources by using kubectl CLI using following commands:

 a) Find out custom resources managed by an Operator: